 We rely on trademark protection to distinguish our products from the products of our competitors.
 We have registered the trademark "ReWalk" in Israel and in the United States.
 The trademark "Restore" is already registered in Europe and allowed in the United States.
 In jurisdictions where we have not registered our trademark and are using it, and as permitted by applicable local law, we rely on common law trademark protection.
 Third parties may oppose our trademark applications, or otherwise challenge our use of the trademarks, and may be able to use our trademarks in jurisdictions where they are not registered or otherwise protected by law.
 If our trademarks are successfully challenged or if a third party is using confusingly similar or identical trademarks in particular jurisdictions before we do, we could be forced to rebrand our products, which could result in loss of brand recognition, and could require us to devote additional resources to marketing new brands.
-If others are able to use our trademarks, our ability to distinguish our products may be impaired, which could adversely affect our business.
-Further, we cannot assure you that competitors will not infringe upon our trademarks, or that we will have adequate resources to enforce our trademarks.
+If others are able to use our trademarks, or that we will have adequate resources to enforce our trademarks.